 The following information sets forth information related to Thomas Falk and John J. Vincent, the directors of EyeWonder and the executive officer of EyeWonder who will serve as directors or executive officers of Limelight following the merger.
-Mr. Falk did not receive compensation from EyeWonder for the periods that compensation is disclosed for Mr. Vincent, as set forth below.

 Thomas Falk has served as a director of EyeWonder since September 2009.
 Mr. Falk is a principal of VEST Europe GmbH, a significant EyeWonder stockholder.
 Mr. Falk is a successful investor in Germany's online sector, and founded his first company, Falk & Partners, in high school.
 While pursuing his university degree, he founded Falk eSolutions AG, which became a pan-European provider of ASP online ad-serving solutions.
 After expanding Falk eSolutions into the U.S., Falk eSolutions was purchased by DoubleClick in 2006.
 Mr. Falk served as DoubleClick's managing director for Europe until Google's acquisition of DoubleClick in 2007.
-Mr. Falk is the Chief Executive Officer of eValue, a venture firm focused on Internet technology start-up companies focused on new and digital media. eValue supports companies with funding, technology know-how, human resources, public relations, financial management and intensive merger and acquisition advice and assistance.
+Mr. Falk is the CEO of eValue, a venture firm focused on Internet technology start-up companies focused on new and digital media. eValue supports companies with funding, technology know-how, human resources, public relations, financial management and intensive merger and acquisition advice and assistance.
 In 2008, Mr. Falk helped to found the German online video network smartclip AG, which now is owned by smartclip Holdings AG, and operates in other European countries and in the U.S. Mr. Falk also is the founding investor of United Mail Solutions, a European email marketing solutions provider.
-Mr. Falk was 30 years of age as of March 1, 2010.
+Mr. Falk was 30 years of age as of January 15, 2010.